Know Your Healthy Weight Basics

 Reaching Your Goals

-Achieving a healthy weight is a goal everyone can be proud of—family and friends, your health care professional, and especially you.
+Achieving a healthy weight is a goal everyone can be proud of—family and friends, your health care provider, and especially you.
 Not only will you feel better—you'll also reduce your risk of developing health problems.
 Making healthy changes, such as eating the right foods in the right portions and adding activity, can help you get to a healthy weight and stay there.

 You may hear some of these words: